technosf/ESPxRGB/README.md

 I came to write this library after looking into HSV-to-RGB conversion.
 [FastLED](https://github.com/FastLED/FastLED) was too broad a library to use, and it dictated that FastLED be at the center of whatever you were doing.

-I came to use [fast_hsv2rgb from Vagrearg](http://www.vagrearg.org/content/hsvrgb): Lots of interesting math and theory, with **C** implementations, and also **AVR**, which got me thinking of why not an **Xtensa** version.
+I came to use [fast_hsv2rgb from Vagrearg](http://www.vagrearg.org/content/hsvrgb): Lots of interesting math and theory on _spectrum_ HSV, with **C** implementations, and also **AVR**, which got me thinking of why not an **Xtensa** version.
 I tried copying the logic of the _AVR_ in _fast_hsv2rgb_, and then the _C_ logic, both of which use complex iterative pointer-swapping, but I decided to use a _jump table_, and then to simplify the whole thing.

 The simplest HSV to RGB code out there, I found, is [Kasper Kamperman's](https://www.kasperkamperman.com/blog/arduino/arduino-programming-hsb-to-rgb/), with a simple flow through and _case_ at the end.
 Looking at it, I found I could simplify it a little more by pulling common calculation up out of the _case_; I then implemented that in _Xtensa_.
+Kasper also addressed _dimming_ for luminance normalization.

-Reading up on HSV again on [Instructables](https://www.instructables.com/id/How-to-Make-Proper-Rainbow-and-Random-Colors-With-/), [Ontaelio](https://www.instructables.com/member/Ontaelio/)
+Reading up on HSV again on [Instructables](https://www.instructables.com/id/How-to-Make-Proper-Rainbow-and-Random-Colors-With-/), [Ontaelio](https://www.instructables.com/member/Ontaelio/) also looked into power efficiency by using wave forms and in to how they effected percieved color.
+Both power-efficient (saw-tooth) and smoother looking (sine) wave implementation leverage the _spectrum_ HSV code.

+Yet the discussion of more natural looking HSV color-wheels led me to look at [FastLED HSV to RGB](https://github.com/FastLED/FastLED/wiki/FastLED-HSV-Colors) and at their _Rainbow_ HSV.
+Not being able to quickly grok the code, [looking at the rainbow waveform image](https://raw.github.com/FastLED/FastLED/gh-pages/images/HSV-rainbow-with-desc.jpg) led me to implement an approximation of that but at with a code complexity level within my reach :)

 ## License